Clever Single Sign-On - Overview

 '

-An access token that is retrieved from the Clever /tokens endpoint using a POST call with the authorization code.
+An access token retrieved from the Clever /tokens endpoint by exchanging an authorization code.

-An access token that is retrieved from the Clever /tokens endpoint using a POST call with the authorization code.
+An access token retrieved from the Clever /tokens endpoint by exchanging an authorization code.

 curl --request GET \